Can this site use your data to personalize useful ads for you?

 Just west of the Yongue Lama Temple is the much quieter Temple of Confucius.
 It is here

-where for over 600 years people paid their respects to Confucius, considered the greatest thinker in
+where for over 600 years people paid their respects to Confucius, considered the greatest thinker

 ancient China.
 Originally built in 1302, it is the second largest temple built in his recognition.

-There are four courtyards and nearly 300 rooms within the temple grounds which are now shaded with
+There are four courtyards and nearly 300 rooms within the temple grounds which are now shaded

 tall cypress trees.
-The 198 stone tablets with the names inscribed of over 51,000 Jinshi are located in
+The 198 stone tablets with the names inscribed of over 51,000 Jinshi are

 the front courtyard.
 These Jinshi are the advanced scholars who successfully passed the three day